mokasha2020/mokasha2020.github.io/_projects/1_project.md

 ```

-*weekend usage seems to be highest for both type of riders.*
+*Weekend usage seems to be highest for both type of riders.*

 *Ride type aggregation 1*